georgeTs19/Coffee-Sales-Dashboard-Exel/README.md

 This project analyzes coffee order data and presents insights using an interactive **Excel dashboard**.
 All **data transformations and visualizations** are included within the project file.
 The dashboard provides an easy way to explore **key trends, customer insights, and product performance**.

 ## Repository Structure
-📂 CoffeeOrdersAnalysis/ ├── 📂 data/ │ ├── coffeeOrdersData.xlsx # Original raw data ├── 📂 project/ │ ├── coffeeOrdersProject.xlsx # Processed data with transformations and built-in dashboard │ ├── dashboard_screenshots/ # Folder containing images of the dashboard ├── README.md # Project overview and instructions └── .gitignore # Ignore unnecessary files (e.g., temporary files)

-## Dataset
+## Data
-- **coffeeOrdersData.xlsx** – Raw data containing orders, customers, and product information.
+- **dataset/coffeeOrdersData.xlsx** – Raw data containing orders, customers, and product information.
 - **coffeeOrdersProject.xlsx** – Processed data with transformations and a built-in dashboard.

 ## Insights from the Dashboard